Ronaldvk90/flserver/README.md

 Edit the environment.env file to your needs.

-then you just have to do a "make install" on your docker host, and your vnc server instanse is ready.
+then you just have to do a "make install" on your docker host, and your RDP server instanse is ready.

 It will also create a volume which is the home directory for the fluser, where the wine files will be installed.
 If you don't have make installed, you can just run "docker compose up".